 4. You Get Charged with Disorderly Intoxication

 When alcohol (or an illegal substance) is consumed, sometimes people get aggressive.
 This can lead to a charge of disorderly intoxication.
-Even if you don’t feel you did anything wrong, you still can be held accountable for your actions.
+Even if you don’t feel you did anything wrong, you can still be held accountable for your actions.
 From parties and bars to disagreements on the beach, law enforcement officers are there to keep the peace.
 If you disturb it, you can face serious punishment.
 A criminal defense attorney understands how to handle this kind of trouble on Spring Break.
 You don’t have to go through an arrest and subsequent dealings with the legal system alone.

 5. You Want a Strong Legal Advocate

 It can be really scary when you get arrested on Spring Break.
-You know that the decisions you make will have a significant impact on your life, not only in the short term but for your future too.
+You know that the decisions you make will have a significant impact on your life, not only in the short term but in your future too.
 Most young people cannot adequately advocate for themselves when dealing with the legal system.
 The potential hefty fines, jail time, and other consequences can be more severe without a criminal defense attorney as your strong legal advocate.

 What To Do If You Are Arrested While On Spring Break